How To Get There

 Why not simply take the bus from the North coast to Hora Sfakion?
 The buses are reliable and safe.
 You will find the timetable information for the district of Chania here.

-You can also get to Paleochora or Sougia by car, bus or taxi, but bear in mind that there is only one boat a day - early morning - going to Agia Roumeli.
+You can also get to Paleochora or Sougia by car, bus, or taxi, but bear in mind that there is only one boat a day - early morning - going to Agia Roumeli.

 As we have mentioned, maybe the best way to access Agia Roumeli is on foot.

 Because of the historical significance of Agia Roumeli, the village is accessible by numerous footpaths and trails.
-The best known is through Samaria Gorge and is easy enough if you if you are properly prepared for the 16 km hike.
+The best known is through Samaria Gorge and is easy enough if you are properly prepared for the 16 km hike.

 Another route is via the ancient path which links the plateau of Anopolis to Agia Roumeli.
 You can reach Agia Roumeli in about three hours from the hamlet of Agios Ioannis.
-This is without doubt the most beautiful coastal walk in the whole of Crete.
+This is, without doubt, the most beautiful coastal walk in the whole of Crete.

 Another easy path is the coastal path from Hora Sfakion, via Loutro and Agios Pavlos - this delightful walk takes about seven hours.